terrajobst/aspire-cli-test/README.md

 Normally I also have a third Aspire call for streaming the logs, which is disabled (`DISABLE_ASPIRE_LOGGING` at the top of `Program.cs`).

+## Linux vs Windows

+I was hoping that this is primarily an issue on Windows, but it's not.
+I was able to reproduce a similar ratio of 10x slower when running in WSL.
+Not sure about bare-metal Linux.

 ## What do we do about it?

 There, there probably isn't much we can do about that because being about 10x